adi-dee/scroll-tell/README.md

 This is a basic intro to multimedia scrollytelling using media from environmental activist [Mina Guli's #runblue campaign](https://twitter.com/minaguli) to demonstrate a couple of scrollytelling techniques.
 ![MinaGuli](https://pbs.twimg.com/profile_banners/111631792/1659954268/1080x360)

-## Understand Scrollytelling
+## Step by step guide to Scrollytelling

 Before remixing this glitch project, work through the Bill Shander LinkedIn Tutorial, [Step by step guide to Scrollama](https://www.linkedin.com/learning/scrollytelling-creating-a-one-page-web-experience)
-Make sure you understand how the html dataset works.

-The Shander tutorial example uses a float layout, which is very limited for more complex multimedia designs but working through it will help you understand exactly how javascript interacts with the HTML elements on the page.
+Work through the tutorial to make sure you understand exactly how the basic step interaction works and how the javascript interacts with the HTML elements on the page.
+The html dataset will be very important for multimedia interactions, focus on this.
-You can come back to it later if you want to create more complex interactions e.g. progressive animations.
+More complex animations are optional.
+You can come back to this later if you want to create more complex interactions e.g. progressive animations.
 (Optional)

+The Shander tutorial example uses a float layout, which is very limited for more complex multimedia designs.

 # What's in this project?
 ← `README.md`: That's this file, work in progress

-## Example - add a flexbox layout, video and flourish charts to your HTML dataset interactions
+## Example 1 - multimedia with flexbox layout and HTML dataset
 ← `flexbox.html`: That's this file, work in progress This example linked below shows you how to integrate a flexbox layout with various types of multimedia and the HTML dataset techniques explained in the Bill Shander LinkedIn tutorial to change images, graphs and videos.